Canon 70D versus Canon 60D

 Both the 70D and the 60D have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the 70D was followed by the Canon 80D.

-So what conclusions can be drawn?
+So what is the bottom line?
 Which of the two cameras – the Canon 70D or the Canon 60D – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (20 vs 17.9MP) with a 6% higher linear resolution.